Heather Coleman Jewellery

 Whilst pondering my "Alien Orreries" idea, a friend approached me for a birthday present for her wife.
 The recipient loves kinetic art and it had to have heart cut stones (yikes).

-Keen to try out my contra-rotating mechanism, I proposed the first design shown here.
-The wheel design changed to the second design shown when I found out they have a yin-yang symbol on their wedding rings. |
+The wheel design changed to the second design shown when I found out they have a yin-yang symbol on their wedding rings.

 The final design is shown below.